 - 1 ounce Sweet Almond oil

 Mix the ingredients well.
 Rub on throat and chest after a warm shower, especially before hitting the bed.

 2. Essential Oil Asthma Steam Bath

 Bring water to a simmer and add the essential oils.
 Allow your face (eyes closed) to rest just over the steam and cover the back of your head with a towel.
 Inhale the steam, showing up for fresh air as required.

 Fresh or dried eucalyptus leaves can be put in the water instead of the oil.
 You can also try this steam treatment with a lavender / peppermint combo instead.

 3. Air Treatment Using essential Oils

-Making use of essential oils with anti-spasmodic, decongestant and anti-histamine abilities in an ultrasonic diffuser can bring down the incidents of attacks of asthma.
+Making use of essential oils in an ultrasonic diffuser can bring down the incidents of asthma attacks.